+You can change margins in Google docs either using the Page setup option from the main menu bar or using the left & right indents on the ruler.
 Google docs is a web-based online word processor offered by Google similar to the likes of Microsoft Word.
 All users who have a Gmail account can use this service for free.
-This post will explore the two best ways to add or change Margins in Google Docs.
+This post we will explore how to change Margins in Google Docs using two different methods.

 Setting up the correct margins or changing the existing default margin setup in Google docs is required for better presentation or a basic requirement when submitting your Thesis.